• Costs, Scholarships & Aid

 Couch tied in a knot by Bietz.

-Graduates of the program prepared to work in a range of related disciplines including art history, studio art, performance studies, American studies, curatorial/museum work, critical theory, art writing.
+Graduates of the program become prepared to work in a range of related disciplines including art history, studio art, performance studies, American studies, curatorial/museum work, critical theory, art writing.

 For more information